juliustheodor/mf2garch/README.md

 We do not assume any responsibilities for results produced with the available code.
 Please let me know, if you have suggestions for further versions or find any bugs.

 # Example

+The following line of code replicates the second panel in Table 2 in Conrad & Engle (2025) for the MF2-GARCH-rw-m.
+In Conrad & Engle (2025) all models were estimates using OxMetrics.
+Bollerslev-Wooldridge robust standard errors are reported.
+The Matlab function uses constraints on the parameters following assumption 2 (for the short-term component) and assumption 3 (for the long-term component) of Conrad & Engle (2025).
+For the fitted values, we discard the first two years of y (i.e., 2 times 252 trading days) to account for lags of the squared deGARCHed returns when comparing models using the BIC.
+You could decrease this, but you need to discard at least 2m values.
+For details on the estimation, see section A.1.1 in Conrad & Engle (2025).

 ```matlab
 [coeff, qmle_se, p_value_qmle,  Z, h, tau, sigma_annual, tau_annual, annual_unconditional_vola, foptions]  = mf2_garch_estimation(y,foptions);
 ```